← BACK TO CONFLICT TRACKER

 LATEST DEVELOPMENT

-WOR is monitoring the Nigeria conflict across all monitored international sources.
+Direct violence indicators are elevated in this reporting cycle.
 Severity scoring updates every 5 minutes as new reporting arrives.
 For full background on this conflict, see the conflict profile below.

 CONFLICT BACKGROUND